Madonna as a gay icon: Criticism

+Discussions of appropriation

+"Vogue" marked a significant point in criticizing Madonna because the song and video attracted criticisms of appropriation for not showing "real" voguing, although Billboard's Louis Virtel feels it shows both real and stylized non-voguing.
+Citing bell hooks' criticisms towards Madonna as example, editors of Intersectional Analysis as a Method to Analyze Popular Culture (2019), explains she is "typically credited as the first to use black gay culture, in a clear and forward way".
+Notoriously after the release of "Vogue", subcultural groups, including the Black community argued she "kitschified" their culture.
+Therefore, Madonna was viewed as a "straight white woman" that appropriated the movement for the white population, further been criticizing for song's lyrics that referred only white Hollywood stars.
+Thomas Adamson for Associated Press commented in 2018, "though black dancers featured in the video".
+Billy Porter from the television show Pose was critical that various mainstream female artists "followed her steps" further arguing on the point, "Without us, Madonna would be nothing, Beyoncé would be nothing, Lady Gaga would be nothing".
+Others have had conflicting or mixed views as well, including Mickey Boardman, although he gave her praise for offer work to ballroom dancers, while Jose Xtravaganza retorted the criticism by saying "she didn't steal it, she did it with us".
+Though she recognized Madonna's impact, Angelica Ross also felt there were maybe "missed opportunities".

-With the rise of the term queerbaiting since 2010s, Madonna was one of several public figures accused for using it.
+With the rise of the term queerbaiting since 2010s, Madonna has been one of several public figures accused of it.
 In 2004, Dick Hall, assistant headmaster at The Lovett School discussed with MedicineNet the Britney Spears-Madonna influence in the raise of the term Celesbian.
-Madonna was also criticized by public figures that includes Janeane Garofalo when defended Eminem's "homophobic statements" in the early 2000s.
+The divisive perceptions towards Madonna, was remarked back in a 1993 article of the Australasian Gay & Lesbian Law Journal, describing it as "nowhere has this issue been more hotly debated than in Madonna's 'relationship' with gay and lesbian subcultures".
+However, Madonna has responded to questions about her sexuality, answering as early as 1994 that she doesn't "think about labels" and acknowledged past sexual attraction to women.

-Different individuals have expressed conflicting views on Madonna for her activism or representation of the community.
-Michael Musto notoriously "spoofed" her, as a mainstream public figure talking about gay awareness was not a favorable thing in his view.
+Other different individuals have expressed conflicting views on Madonna both for her early activism and also for her representation of the community.
+Musto notoriously "spoofed" her, as a mainstream public figure talking about "gay awareness" was not a favorable thing in his view.
 Musto said that the term "gay ally" gets tossed around too much, as "if we're supposed to turn somersaults of joy just because someone famous thinks we're actually acceptable human beings who deserve equal rights".
-However, Musto disregarded some of his criticisms on Madonna, as said in a 2015 retrospective, that "she's more like an honorary gay man.
-She's one of us".
-In fact, he remembered that in a 1994 OutWeek cover story, he declared that Madonna "was more influential than any politician out there when it came to equality because her yay-gay gestures were truly changing our landscape in significant ways".
-Guy Babineau from LGBT-focused publication Xtra Magazine, in 2008, had also ambiguous views on Madonna, who lumped her with contemporary industry colleagues such as Michael Jackson and Prince to say all benefited from their popularity in gay clubs, and he further argues "and all riffed on queer culture to some extent —each affecting an androgynous, outrageous and supercharged sexual persona", but at the same time, he felt "only Madonna credited the gay community.
-In fact, she glorified it".
+However, in 2015, Musto toned down critical commentaries he made.
+Guy Babineau from LGBT-focused publication Xtra Magazine, in 2008, had also ambiguous views on Madonna, lumping her with contemporary industry fellows such as Michael Jackson and Prince to say "all benefited from their popularity in gay clubs", each "affecting an androgynous, outrageous and supercharged sexual persona", although he recognizes that she "credited" the gay community and "glorified" them.

-Madonna, caused reactions after a TikTok video posted on October 22, in 2022 with the on-screen caption, "If I miss, I'm Gay"; she then throws the panties toward a nearby wastebasket, and "intentionally" failed.
-Samantha Chery from Washington Post, noted her video was posted two days early of the National Coming Out Day.